• Skip to primary navigation

 • Add the honey, vanilla bean paste, and salt.
 Mix to combine.

 • Gradually add the flour, but mix only until the dough just starts to come together.
-Gently form the dough into a disc, wrap, and refrigerate.
+Form the dough into a disc and refrigerate.

 • For the glaze, just combine all the glaze ingredients and stir until smooth!
 Let the glaze set before serving.